 The influence of engagement in music expands to more areas of life than just school.
 So, apart from the improvement of the academic achievement, students involved in musical training are more likely to be successful outside the school – they will make friendships easier, understand and resolve all the life problems quicker, with more creativity and self-esteem, and they will be calmer when it comes to some crisis.
 To simplify, being involved in musical training gives you the basis to handle all the life challenges in a fashion that will make you feel like a winner.

 Music has been used as a part of therapy for many illnesses for centuries.
 We mentioned above that music can be beneficial for breathing, posture, heart, and immune system.
 Music, especially practicing some rhythm instruments, can also be beneficial for children with undeveloped motor skills.
 Also, musical training has proven to be great tool for successful inclusion of children with autism spectrum disorders (ASD) in general education.
 Some studies showed that children with ASD improved their motor skills, verbal and non-verbal communication, and were more socialized thanks to musical training.
 Furthermore, music in schools can be beneficial to children with mental disorders like depression and anxiety.

 We hope this article helped you understand some of the benefits of music in our schools, but you should know this is just a partial list of positive effects that music can have on students.
-If you want to find out more, we recommend reading some of our other articles about benefits of music in child development or benefits of listening to music while studying.

 Hello, my name is James Longman.